Skip to main content

 • Incorrect amount — The amount charged was incorrect

 Generally, chargeback abilities are limited to 120 days from the transaction date, but some institutions will consider disputes further back.
-The validity of a chargeback is at the sole desecration of the issuing bank.
+The validity of a chargeback is at the sole discretion of the issuing bank.

-2. Click Settings
+2. Click Rent

-3. Click Feature Settings
+3. Click Payment Accounts

-5. Click Reports
+5. Click Reports, then click Transaction Reports

-Timelines and Expectations
+🧾 Timelines and Expectations

 The typical process of a credit card dispute is as follows